-This year Rotary International President Ron D. Burton established a Donor Advised Fund to restore and maintain the suburban Chicago home of Paul and Jean Harris.
+Rotary International President Ron D. Burton established a Donor Advised Fund to restore and maintain the suburban Chicago home of Paul and Jean Harris.
 About sixteen years ago it was Heritage and History Fellowship Chairman Norm Kloker who set the ball in motion to track down current owners of the Harris Home and see if it could be returned to Rotary use when they were ready to relocate.

 The Heritage and History Fellowship accomplished Norm's goal on the eve of RI's Centennial Convention in 2005, thereby making the home ready for a ribbon cutting ceremony by then RI President Glenn Estess attended by Past and Future RI Presidents Ron Burton, Bill Boyd, Frank Devlyn and Luis Giay.